20zurmca/CPUSimulator/README.md

 This Project is composed of a three-program tool chain.
 This README will describe the order in which programs should be called and how to run the toolchain.

 ### Program 1: Assembler
-Description: A program that interprets main ARM assembly instructions and generates an image file (.o file)<br /><br />
+Description: A program that interprets common ARM assembly instructions and generates an image file (.o file)<br /><br />
 *Input: “AssemblyCode.as”* <br />
 *Output: “AssemblyCode.o” in the working directory* <br /><br />
 **Command line usage: <br />